gethynellis/AIExecutive/4_EthicalAndLegal.md

 ## Group Discussion

 You will be split into three groups; each group will be given a topic below.
-Some in the group should be scribe and be prepared to present the findings back to the class.
+Someone in the group should be a scribe and be prepared to present the findings back to the class.
 You will spend 20 minutes discussing your allocated topic answering as a group the questions below.
 We will then debrief the exercise

 ### Group 1: AI for Government
 1. **What are the most significant ways AI can improve public administration?**